angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ### Top8

-I finished first in the swiss and got an European Legacy Masters invite!
+I finished first in the Swiss and got an European Legacy Masters invite!
 To think that I was worried about getting a top16/32 to get the invite with the at large slots of the Italian POTY and ended up getting it with the first place...
 I was pleasantly surprised!